tedneward/Research/content/languages/esoteric/lolcode/index.md

 [Website](http://www.lolcode.org/) | [Interpreter Github](https://github.com/justinmeza/lci)

-There is a [specification](https://github.com/justinmeza/lolcode-spec) which currently rests at [1.2](https://github.com/justinmeza/lolcode-spec/blob/master/v1.2/lolcode-spec-v1.2.md).
+There is a specification which currently rests at [1.2](https://github.com/justinmeza/lolcode-spec/blob/master/v1.2/lolcode-spec-v1.2.md) ([local copy](../specification-1.2)).
 If you can believe that.

 ```
 HAI 1.2